 On-Site Audit Procedures

-The tax authorities will go to the taxpayer’s place during an on-site audit to look through the records and ensure compliance.
+The tax authorities will conduct an on-site audit at the taxpayer’s place of business to review records and ensure compliance.
 They might undertake in-depth operational reviews and interview important staff members.

 Post-Audit Follow-Up

 The tax authorities will create an audit report following the completion of the audit.
-If any disparities or non-compliance problems are discovered, the taxpayer will have a chance to response and fix the problems within a set amount of time.
+If any disparities or non-compliance issues are discovered, the taxpayer will have the opportunity to respond and rectify the problems within a specified timeframe.

 Challenges and Common Issues

-Businesses may face a number of issues during GST audits, and some problems are frequent.
+Businesses may face several issues during GST audits, and some problems are recurring.
 Let’s examine a few of these challenges:

 Identifying Common Mistakes and Errors